rickhull/driving_physics/README.md

 * Powertrain: combines motor and gearbox
 * Car: 4 tires, powertrain, extra mass presents a load to the powertrain
 * Acceleration: via drive traction from "first principles"
+* Variable clutch and throttle
+* Engine braking
+* Power and Energy

+### mruby Support

+This library is primarily a Ruby library, intended for use with CRuby (MRI), JRuby, etc.  **mruby** is the redheaded stepchild, with significant implications for a codebase that wants to support both sides.
+Supporting mruby here meant:

+1. Editing the codebase (minimally) to avoid and remove *mruby-deadends*.
+2. Creating `rake` tasks to process normal .rb files into *mruby-compatible* .rb files
+3. Assembling all needed library .rb files into a master .rb file
+4. Compiling the library to bytecode
+5. Executing a toplevel/main script against the library
+6. Optionally executing toplevel/main bytecode against the library

+See the main Rakefile near the top for mruby stuff.

 ## Rationale